RoryQo/PGH-Neighborhood-Parcel-Price-Research/README.md

 4. **Model Diagnostics**: Check for assumptions like multicollinearity, heteroskedasticity, and influential points.
 5. **Final Analysis**: Identify the most and least expensive neighborhoods using adjusted means and visualize trends over time.

+## Data Cleaning & Preprocessing

+- **Missing Values**: Approximately 20% of the 90,000 observations had missing data.
+After inspection, these missing values were determined to be random, so they were dropped.
+We retained enough remaining observations for meaningful analysis.

+- **Sale Descriptions**: The sale descriptions labeled as "love and affection" were removed because they were associated with very low sale prices that did not reflect accurate market values.
+Upon inspection, the rate of these sales was stable across ZIP codes, so they were deemed to distort the overall analysis.

+- **Other Sale Descriptions**: Other sale descriptions, such as bank repossessions, could lead to lower sale prices.
+However, these are not equally distributed across ZIP codes and show an underlying pattern in the data.
+Since they provide valuable insights into the market, these observations were retained in the dataset.

 ## Libraries Used

 This project leverages the following R libraries: